pukoframework/pukoframework.github.io/docs/basics/authentication.md

 ---

-If you want to protect a controller function from being accessed by an unauthenticated user, you can use the following authentication documentation command:
+To protect a controller function from unauthenticated access, use the following doc tag:

 ```php
 /**